How alternative payment methods can help your business to expand globally?

 Be a global company with local solutions

-Being a global company in an emerging economy means you need to understand your customers and their habits in every region you operate in.
+Being a global company in an emerging economy means understanding your customers and their habits in every region you operate in.
 In emerging markets, APMs are often synonymous with local knowledge.
 Merchants typically offer card-based checkout options and many APMs, such as mobile money, eWallets, cash-based solutions, QR codes, or SMS-powered local payment methods.

 If you offer these highly localized solutions, not only will consumers perceive familiarity with your brand and find it in sync with local habits, but it will give you the same edge as a local company in terms of market reach and profitability potential.